cobratbq/keysmap/README.md

   - _Reduction_: artifactID-wildcard if (all versions of) all artifacts of a single group use the same fingerprint.
   _This may hold for wild-carded version specifier, or version-range specifier, or specific version, as long as this holds for all artifacts._
   - Add final entries in list for undefined version of artifact with fingerprint used in most recent version to facilitate future versions.
+- Add ability to verify downloaded signatures against the actual artifacts.